serajhqi/socketio-test-client/README.md

 https://addons.mozilla.org/en-US/firefox/addon/socketio-client/

 ------------------
-To globally install the app run:
+To globally install the app run: (You might need to be sudoer)

 ```
 yarn global add socketio-test-client